danionescu0/docker-flask-mongodb-example/README.md

 ````

-Results with pypy:
+Results with PyPy:
 ````
 ab -n 3000 -c 20 'http://localhost:801/random?lower=10&upper=10000'
 ...
 Requests per second:    1224.29 [#/sec] (mean)
 Time per request:       16.336 [ms] (mean)
-Time per request:       0.817 [ms] (mean, across all concurrent requests)
+Time per request:       0.817 [ms] (mean, across all concurrent requests) ...

-...
 ````

-The results with pypy are far better, all mose 100% percent increase,
+The results with pypy are far better, approximatively 90% percent increase,
 BUT i've noticed that need a warm up (i've run the benchmark on this service multiple times before) until they get to this performance, i'll investigate this further.

 These tests are made possible thanks to neelabalan(https://github.com/neelabalan).